 All students develop an understanding of safe and valid practical work as they move through the KS3.
 Although the three disciplines of biology, chemistry and physics are taught separately, students are actively encouraged to make links between ideas and topics and explore the similarities and differences that occur, such as the role of particle theory in explaining pressure in a gas, collisions between molecules in reactions, and the diffusion of simple gases across a membrane.

 Key Stage 4

-Many of the topics studied in the Lower School are revisited in significantly more depth in the Upper School.
+Many of the topics studied in KS3 are revisited in significantly more depth in KS4.
 In addition, more complex scientific ideas and theories are learnt and applied to novel situations.
 Students become increasingly aware of the power of mathematics as a tool for exploring and validating scientific understanding.
 All students follow the science specifications which are written by Edexcel.
 Students’ learning is supported by a range of digital resources both in the classroom and beyond such as in the use of data-logging, modelling applications and with a digital textbook.